itsluminous/Music-Notes/README.md

 - **Chord Transposition**: Transpose chords up or down by semitones with automatic capo detection
 - **Autoscroll**: Automatic scrolling with customizable speed for hands-free playing
 - **Artist & Album Management**: Autocomplete for artists and albums
-- **Composer Support**: Separate field for composer with autocomplete suggestions
 - **Music Metadata**: Store technical details like tuning, capo position, etc.

 ### 💾 Import/Export
 - **Export Notes**: Download all your notes as a JSON file with complete metadata
 - **Import Notes**: Restore or migrate notes from exported files
-- **Full Data Preservation**: Exports include title, content, artist, composer, album, tags, author, and timestamps
+- **Full Data Preservation**: Exports include title, content, artist, album, tags, author, and timestamps
 - **Tag Matching**: Import automatically matches or creates tags by name
 - **Backup & Migration**: Perfect for backing up your collection or moving between instances